I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 - Gratitude: Your sense of thankfulness and happiness when you receive a gift, either something of value given by someone or a fortunate event.

-- Heart-Centered and Love: Be in a state of peace where your life choices line up with your values and your deepest desires.
+- Heart-Centered and Love: Be in a state of peace where your life choices line up with your values and your deepest life-enhancing desires.

 - Laugh: It is scientifically proven that laughter is the best medicine.
 Yoga for Laughter classes are popping in many places.